davidomarf/davidomar.com/content/writings/ignorance.md

     The more knowledge you acquire, the easier it could be to find unpolished links, or gaps.

+---

+But now, of course, reality is not that simple.

+You can't just pinpoint and say ---yeah, that's one piece of knowledge.
+And that's another right there!---.

+Knowledge it's not self-contained.
+It has many dimensions.
+Even a single "piece" contains networks of smaller pieces.
+Links between pieces go beyond what you can imagine, and a true learning roadmap may not be as organized as a concept map.

+Finally, getting back to the original idea, I think this may help you both as a solo developer and as a team member.

+As a solo developer, you could improve your ability to think with different perspectives, broadening your _"toolkit"_.

+Knowing that there's a thing called memoization that caches return values may help you write more a more efficient function one day (or never, but let's stick with the possibility of that one day), even if you don't know the specifics of it.
+You can go back and research it when needed.

+And as a team member, you can strive to make a smoother flow of work between teams.
+You don't need to know what your pals on other teams do, but if you are aware of their tasks, (and you're kind enough) you'll make an effort to fit your work to ease theirs.

+It'd be like striving to specify an interface between developers.

+---

 At the end, what I want to force myself to do, is not just accept and embrace ignorance, but make an effort to fight it at least by increasing